Puthan Panam

 The film follows the series of incidents that happened in Mangalore-based underworld don Nithyananda Shenoy (Mammootty)'s life, following the announcement of 2016 Indian banknote demonetisation on 8 November.
-Mammootty speaks Kasargode dialects in the movie.
+Mammootty speaks Kasargod dialect in the movie.
 The film was released on 12 April 2017 two days before the Vishu holiday.
 The film was dubbed in Tamil as Cash back and Kannada as Demonetization.

 Plot

-Nithyananda Shenoy, an infamous gangster from Kumbala near Kasaragod takes revenge against an ex-minister who swindles him on the hours before sudden demonetisation is made known to public.
-In the sideline at the underbelly of Kochi survival story of Muthuvel and his mother Sundari is shown.
+Nithyananda Shenoy, an infamous gangster and financier from Kasaragod, becomes embroiled in the chaos following the 2016 Indian banknote demonetisation.
+The sudden policy change forces Shenoy to navigate the treacherous waters of black money and corruption.
+As he attempts to safeguard his wealth, Shenoy encounters various characters, including Muthuvel, a young boy from the underprivileged sections of Kochi, and his mother Sundari.
+Their lives intersect with Shenoy's as they struggle to survive in a society upended by the demonetisation.
+Shenoy's journey is marked by ethical dilemmas as he confronts corrupt politicians, law enforcement, and fellow criminals.